Here are all of the ways of how to get from Greece to Turkey & of course, on traveling from Turkey To Greece.

 Although most convenient flights often depart from Thessaloniki, Athens has a broader choice of weekly flights to reach Istanbul; check these hotels if you’re staying in town before the departure.

 Most of the hotels listed here are in Monastiraki.
-A stay in the area helps you reach any point in town easily since it is very well served by several means of transport.
-If you prefer to stay in another neighborhood in Athens, check this Athens accommodation guide.
+A stay in the area helps you easily reach any point in town since it is very well served by several means of transport.
+If you prefer to stay in another neighborhood in Athens, check out this Athens accommodation guide.

 Budget Places To Stay In Athens

-- Suitas is a cozy, small house not far from the most important metro and train stations in the city center.
+- Suitas is a cozy house not far from the city center’s most important metro and train stations.

 Mid-Range Accommodation In Athens